junwatu/griddb-podcast-creator/blogs/README.md

 - `conclusion`
 - `call_to_action`

-With these format then it will be easier to convert the text to audio for out podcast application.
+With this format then it will be easier to convert the text to audio for our podcast application.

 ### Generating Podcast using OpenAI TTS

 We will use the `gpt-4o-mini-tts` model from OpenAI to generate speech from text.
-This model capable to control the voice of your generated audio with additional [instructions](https://platform.openai.com/docs/api-reference/audio/createSpeech#audio-createspeech-instructions).
+This model is capable of controlling the voice of your generated audio with additional [instructions](https://platform.openai.com/docs/api-reference/audio/createSpeech#audio-createspeech-instructions).

-We will process the audio in two process based on the schema response from the OpenAI model.
+We will process the audio in two processes based on the schema response from the OpenAI model.

 #### 1. Process `introduction`, `conclusion`, and `call_to_action`.

-This code will process introduction, conclusion, and call to action into audio.
+This code will process the introduction, conclusion, and call to action into audio.

 ```javascript
   const simpleKeys = ['introduction', 'conclusion', 'call_to_action'] as const;